SamKChang/espresso-5.3.0-alchemy/README.md

 # WARNING!
-k-point restart results are __NOT CONSISTENT__ with CPMD and abinit!
+isolated system with k-points restart results are __NOT CONSISTENT__ with CPMD and abinit!

 Modified source code of QuantumESPRESSO 5.3.0 for alchemy purpose.
 The detailed comparison can be visualized by github